OpenBookPrices/country-data/README.md

 // countries are found using alpha2 or alpha3 (both uppercase) console.log( countries.BE.name );        // 'Belgium'
 console.log( countries.FRA.currencies ); // ['EUR']

+// callingCountries is like countries but only has entries with dialing codes.

 // currencies are accessed by their code (uppercase) console.log( currencies.USD.name ); // 'United States dollar'